supabase/wrappers/supabase-wrappers/README.md

 In a minimum FDW, which supports data scan only, `begin_scan()`, `iter_scan()` and `end_scan()` are required, all the other functions are optional.

-## Supported Wrappers

-We support the following FDWs, with more under development:
+Below are some FDWs developed using this framework, check them out:

-- `HelloWorld`: `/src/fdw/helloworld_fdw`.
-A demo FDW to show how to develop a baisc FDW.
+- [HelloWorld](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/helloworld_fdw): A demo FDW to show how to develop a baisc FDW.
-- [BigQuery](https://cloud.google.com/bigquery): `/src/fdw/bigquery_fdw`.
-A FDW for BigQuery which supports async data scan only at this moment.
+- [BigQuery](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/bigquery_fdw): A FDW for [BigQuery](https://cloud.google.com/bigquery) which only supports async data scan at this moment.
-- [Clickhouse](https://clickhouse.com/): `/src/fdw/clickhouse_fdw`.
-A FDW for ClickHouse which supports both async data scan and modify.
+- [Clickhouse](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/clickhouse_fdw): A FDW for [ClickHouse](https://clickhouse.com/) which supports both async data scan and modify.
-- [Stripe](https://stripe.com/): `/src/fdw/stripe_fdw`.
-A FDW for Stripe API.
+- [Stripe](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/stripe_fdw): A FDW for [Stripe](https://stripe.com/) API.

 ## Basic usage

-These steps outline how to use the a demo FDW [HelloWorldFdw](./src/fdw/helloworld_fdw):
+These steps outline how to use the a demo FDW [HelloWorldFdw](https://github.com/supabase/wrappers/tree/main/wrappers/src/fdw/helloworld_fdw):

 1. Clone this repo